 The Archive Service Accreditation partners and governing committee have issued a statement recognising that the current circumstances are exceptional, and want to reassure all award holders that reduced service due to the pandemic will not affect accreditation status.
-Although the programme remains open, issues of safe travel, site closures and the business change implications of the pandemic mean that the committee has decided that new applications will not be considered at the panel meeting due in November 2020.
-The programme is open for scheduled reviews and reapplications where services are in a position to submit these.
-For any enquiries, particularly for services planning a new application during 2020, please get in touch via email@example.com.
+Although the programme remains open, issues of safe travel, site closures and the business change implications of the pandemic can affect the ability to assess any new applications for Archive Service Accreditation.
+Any archive services intending to apply for Archive Service Accreditation are advised to contact their home nation assessor body before making an application For any enquiries, particularly for archive services in England planning a new application during 2021, please get in touch via firstname.lastname@example.org.

 Archives Revealed/Collaborate and Innovate

 We understand that many projects funded as part of Archives Revealed or Collaborate and Innovate may be disrupted due to the COVID-19 outbreak, either by staff absences or temporary closure of archive services.
 We want to be as helpful as possible during this period of disruption.
 Therefore – if you are experiencing disruption to ongoing projects we would like to reassure you that we will be as flexible as possible.
 Please let us know if you need to extend your project completion date, delay the start of your project, or delay reporting on project progress for a period of time.